 What we don’t: Heavy and poor traction on uneven surfaces.

-Organic Climbing’s 4" Thick Big Pad gets our top spot for 2024, boasting what is widely accepted as the best foam in the game.
+Organic Climbing’s 4" Thick Big Pad gets our top spot for 2025, boasting what is widely accepted as the best foam in the game.
 What sets it apart is the three-layer design consisting of memory foam, closed-cell foam, and open-cell foam, which strikes an impressive balance of cushioning and longevity.
 In particular, we think the memory foam topper is a brilliant material—it compresses well while still holding its loft and does not wear out as quickly as the open-cell foam that you find on most competitors.
-And Organic makes each of their pads to order, so you can personalize your Big Pad with unique colors (and even request certain patterns or shapes).
+We’ve also had great luck with the durability of the 1050D ballistic nylon pad cover—it’s held up well to branches, brambles, and scrambly approaches.
+Organic makes each of their pads to order, so you can personalize your Big Pad with unique colors (and even request certain patterns or shapes).
 Further, the same pad is available in a 5-inch thickness, aptly named—you guessed it—the 5" Thick Big Pad.

 What are the shortcomings of the Big Pad?
-Some find Organic foam to be on the stiffer side, and a break-in period certainly is required before it really feels cushioned.
+Some find Organic foam to be on the stiffer side, and a break-in period certainly is required before it really feels cushioned (though the stiffness is helpful when landing on jagged ground).
 Furthermore, the Big Pad is heavy and simpler than most crash pads—those who prefer extra pockets or organizational features won’t find them here.
 Lastly, on uneven landing surfaces, the traction of the Organic is poor.
 Used on the same terrain, our Black Diamond Mondo (listed below) stayed put under impact, while the Big Pad noticeably slid around.
 But it nails the most important part of the equation: foam quality.
 And as a bonus, the company sells replacement foam so you can minimize waste and reuse your beloved pad cover.

 See the Organic Climbing 4" Thick Big Pad